 At Coton Green, we believe that providing a high-quality English curriculum is at the heart of everything we do.
 We aim to develop our children’s love of reading, writing and discussion each and every day.
 Our well-organised English curriculum provides many purposeful opportunities for reading, writing and discussion.
-Our curriculum closely follows the aims of the National Curriculum for English 2014 to enable all children to:
+Our curriculum closely follows the aims of the National Curriculum to enable all children to:

 ● read easily, fluently and with good understanding